 - At Dry Tortugas National Park, watch a former Civil War-era fort come to life with historical reenactments and tours.
 Spend a day here for plenty of opportunities to explore nature through birdwatching, kayaking, and snorkeling.
 Because the national park is mostly underwater, many of the visitors come primarily for the snorkeling.
 The relatively shallow waters are ideal for novices while still offering exciting sites like coral reefs and shipwrecks to explore.

 - Book a charter fishing trip.
 Fishing is another staple activity in Key West.
+Key West is famous for different type of fishes like Tarpon, Permit, Bonefish, Lemon Shark, Mutton Snapper, Goliath Grouper, Crappie, Jack Crevalle, The Great Barracuda, Brim, Grouper, and Jack Crevalle etc. Most of the people think that crappie and brim fishes are same because they are from sunfish family but they aren’t.
+Difference between crappie and brim is that brim has a blue/black dot by the gill and crappie don’t.
+And the another difference is brim is more round in shape and crappie isn’t.
 No matter your experience level, you’re welcome on one of the many fishing charter boats that go out for half- and full-day tours.
 Skilled captains and crew know the water and provide not only all the gear you need but helpful advice, too, when you need it.
 Depending on the time of year, the catch varies, and you can choose among wreck, reef, and deep water fishing.

 - Stop at Eaton Street Seafood Market and Restaurant for the best lunch and dinner seafood dishes.
 Every day, freshly caught fish and shellfish is transformed into lobster roll, crab cakes, fried baskets, and more.
 Dine on-site at shaded tables or take your order to go.
 Eaton Street even offers home delivery for when you want to recreate those great Key West vacation dishes at home.